ArPiRobot/ArPiRobot-CameraStreaming/README.md

 #### ffplay

 Playing either an mjpeg or h264 stream.
 Change the FPS argument and `remote_host` as needed.
+If you are using UDP to stream instead of TCP, change the address from `tcp://remote_host:5008` to `udp://localhost:5008`.

 ```sh
 ffplay -probesize 32 -framerate 60 -fflags nobuffer -flags low_delay -framedrop -sync ext tcp://remote_host:5008